tri-cods/install/guides/python.md

 This step ensures that you will be able to run anaconda directly from your terminal.

-Open your OS/X terminal.
-You can find your terminal by *clicking* the "magnifying glass" icon (also known as `Spotlight`) on the upper-right hand corner of your menubar or press `Cmd + Space`, type '`Terminal` and press `Enter`.
+Open your macOS terminal.
+You can find your terminal by clicking the "magnifying glass" icon (also known as `Spotlight`) on the upper-right hand corner of your menubar or press <kbd>command</kbd> + <kbd>space</kbd>, type `Terminal` and press <kbd>enter</kbd>.
 In your terminal, you will run a few lines of code to make sure that the terminal knows how to start Anaconda.
-Type in the following lines of code, after the `$`, pressing `Enter` after each line:
+Type in the following lines of code, after the `$`, pressing <kbd>enter</kbd> after each line:

 ```console
 cd ~